PyLadiesCZ/roboprojekt/README.md

 python client_receiver.py
 ```

-And if you want to play with your own robot, there is prepared interface.
+And if you want to play with your own robot, there is a prepared interface.
 ```
 python client_interface.py
 ```